 When accounted for in accordance with PFRS 9, the financial guarantee is initially recognized at fair value, which is equivalent to the premium received at inception of the contract.
-Subsequent to initial recognition, financial guarantee is measured at the higher of the amount initially recognized or at the amount determined in accordance with the ECL model.
+Subsequent to initial recognized or at the amount determined at the higher of the amount initially recognized or at the amount determined in accordance with the ECL model.